 If this were to happen, then who would be responsible for paying the medical bills, should the injury require some type of medical attention?

-The last reason we do not allow this is that we want to make sure the Seller has the security knowing that the only person who will ever have access to the property are representatives of the company who are selling their home for them.
+The last reason we do not allow this is that we want to ensure the Seller’s security, knowing that the only people who will ever have access to the property are representatives of the company selling their home for them.

 At no time will anyone other than representatives of The Mobile Home Dealer have access to the home’s keys or lock box codes on the property.

-We are always happy to do anything we can to accommodate a Buyer to make sure they feel like their new home is theirs to do with it as they feel fit as soon as they can.
+We are always happy to do anything we can to accommodate buyers to make sure they feel like their new home is theirs to do with it as they feel fit as soon as they can.

 This is why we move quickly to get all the paperwork done and to move to close on the home as fast as possible.